ICAN IMAGING: a unique technological offering in the Paris Region

 DMU Diament (AP-HP), Biomedical Imaging Laboratory LIB (SU / INSERM / CNRS)

-“The cardiovascular imaging team at the Biomedical Imaging Laboratory (Sorbonne University, Inserm, CNRS) founded by Nadjia Kachenoura in 2014 is a multidisciplinary team developing innovative imaging biomarkers combining cardiovascular and metabolic phenotypes.
-Our research targets the development and validation of software for the analysis of cardiac and vascular images particularly in MRI, combining conventional image processing algorithms and artificial intelligence.
-Our close interaction with ICAN Imaging enables us to translate our biomarkers into clinical applications, and to provide users with a diversified, state-of-the-art offering in cardiovascular imaging.
+“The cardiovascular imaging team at the Biomedical Imaging Laboratory (Sorbonne University, Inserm, CNRS) founded by Nadjia Kachenoura in 2014 is a multidisciplinary team developing novel imaging biomarkers combining cardiovascular and metabolic phenotypes.
+Our research targets the development and validation of software for the analysis of cardiac and vascular images, particularly in MRI, combining conventional image processing algorithms and artificial intelligence.
+Our close interaction with ICAN Imaging will enable us to translate our biomarkers into clinical applications, and provide users with a diversified, cutting-edge offering in the field of cardiovascular imaging

 Dr. Nadjia Kachenoura, PhD, INSERM Research Director, Head of the Cardiovascular Imaging Team, Biomedical Imaging Laboratory